 In 1992, Chris Blackwell of Island Records fame sought out Manning as a partner to revitalize Blackwell's famous Compass Point Studios in Nassau, Bahamas, which Manning operated successfully for over 20 years.

-Manning’s newest music as an artist are the ECR Music Group/Lucky Seven Records releases of Manning’s newest (2019) live album “Playin’ In Elvis’ House,” 2015’s “Heaven Knows,” an emotional look into human emotion, and “West Texas Skyline,” A Tribute To Bobby Fuller, released in October 2013.
+Manning’s newest music as an artist are the Lucky Seven Records’ releases of Manning’s 2025 “ ,” his (2019) live album “Playin’ In Elvis’ House,” 2015’s “Heaven Knows,” the instrumental album “Planets,” and “West Texas Skyline,” A Tribute To Bobby Fuller, released in October 2013.